Locations:

 If you fracture your finger, pain is likely the first symptom you’ll notice.
 Your finger may also look oddly shaped or out of alignment.
 Other broken finger symptoms may include:

-You may still be able to move your finger even though it’s broken.
-But moving it will usually cause pain.
-Sometimes the pain will be dull and not too much for you to bear.
+You may still be able to move your finger or thumb even though it’s broken.
+But moving it will usually hurt.
+Sometimes, the pain will be dull, and other times, it may be severe.

 Diagnosis and Tests

-To diagnose a broken finger, your provider will examine you and ask about your symptoms.
+To diagnose a broken finger or thumb, your provider will examine you and ask about your symptoms.
 They may check whether your injured finger:

 Management and Treatment

-Finger fracture treatment depends on the location and severity of the fracture.
-Your provider will also look at whether your fracture is stable or unstable.
+Finger fracture treatment depends on the location and severity of the fracture, as well as whether or not the fracture is displaced (out of alignment) or nondisplaced (aligned).

-If you have a stable fracture, your provider may splint your injured finger or may tape it to the finger next to it.
+If you have a nondisplaced fracture, your provider may splint your injured finger or tape it to the finger next to it (buddy tape).
 The splint keeps your finger straight and protects it while it heals.
-You’ll usually keep the splint for three to four weeks as your fractured finger heals.
-You’ll need to avoid strenuous activity for another two weeks afterward, but movement is usually very important at this point.
-Your provider may order physical therapy to help you regain motion.
+You’ll usually keep the splint for several weeks as your fractured finger heals.
+You’ll also need to avoid strenuous activity for another several weeks afterward, but movement is usually very important at this point to avoid stiffness.
+Your provider may order physical therapy to help you regain motion, too.

-If you have an unstable fracture, your provider may immobilize your finger with a splint after aligning the fragments of the fracture.
+If you have a displaced fracture, your provider may immobilize your finger or thumb with a splint after reducing and aligning the fragments of the fracture.
 Providers are usually able to do this procedure under local anesthesia.
-They usually inject a numbing solution (like at the dentist's office) into the nerves at the base of your finger.
+They typically inject a numbing solution (like at the dentist’s office) into the nerves at the base of your finger or thumb and then move the bones into position.

-You may need surgery for your broken finger if you have:
+You may need surgery for a fractured finger or fractured thumb if you have:

-During finger surgery, your surgeon uses screws, small plates, pins or wires to hold your bones together.
-Usually, this hardware stays in your finger unless it causes issues.
+During finger or thumb surgery, your surgeon uses screws, small plates, pins or wires to hold your bones together.
+Sometimes, this hardware is temporary (pins or wires).
+Other times, it’s permanent and stays in your finger or thumb and is only removed if it causes issues.

 Advertisement